This article and recipe originally appeared in the Nov. 14, 2011 edition of “From Tali’s Kitchen,” my biweekly cooking column in Binah magazine.

 I may never fully master the Israeli dairy aisle.
 It’s okay.
 Because if things like dilled dairy quick bread can happen, any dairy item is welcome in my fridge.

 Note: According to some halachic opinions, a dairy bread should be shaped differently than other breads so that no one mistakenly eats it with a meat meal.
 For details, consult your local rav.
 Ingredients Directions 1.
 Preheat oven to 350 F/180 C. Lightly grease a loaf pan with cooking spray.
 2. Combine flour, baking powder, baking soda, and salt in a large bowl and mix well.
 Create a well in the center.
-3. Whisk together gvina levana, eggs, milk, sugar, butter, and oil in a separate bowl.
-Add to the dry ingredients and mix well.
-Add dill and mix again.
+3. In a separate bowl, whisk together gvina levana, eggs, milk, sugar, butter, and oil.
+Add this mixture to the dry ingredients and mix well to combine.
+Add dill and mix to distribute.
 4. Spread the batter evenly in the loaf pan and bake for 55 minutes, or until the top is golden brown and a knife inserted in the center comes out clean.
-Let cool 30 minutes before removing from pan and slicing.
+Let cool 30 minutes before removing the loaf from the pan.
 Serve warm.

 Yield: One medium loaf